redhat-developer/vscode-rsp-ui/README.md

 ### Provisional Global Server Parameters
    These settings may eventually be supported by all servers, but these settings are Provisional and may be changed before becoming official API.

-   * `"vm.args.override.string"` - allow to override vm arguments.
+   * `"args.vm.override.string"` - allow to override vm arguments.
 Once you edited this flag, *make sure "args.override.boolean" is set to true before launching your server.
 Otherwise the server will attempt to auto-generate the launch arguments as it normally does.*
-   * `"program.args.override.string"` - allow to override program arguments.
+   * `"args.program.override.string"` - allow to override program arguments.
 Once you edited this flag, *make sure "args.override.boolean" is set to true before launching your server.
 Otherwise the server will attempt to auto-generate the launch arguments as it normally does.*

 ### Supported Servers
    * This extension has no built-in support for any specific server type